 The County of Los Angeles (County) aims to maximize available funding to implement housing and community development activities in ten Priority Need categories identified in its Five-Year Consolidated Plan (2018-2023).
-Program Year (PY) 2020-2021 marks the third year in the County's five-year planning period.
+Program Year (PY) 2021-2022 marks the fourth year in the County's five-year planning period.
 Accomplishments are recorded based on quarterly performance reports submitted by funded partner agencies.
-This accomplishment data is aggregated at the end of the program year, and cumulated over the five-year planning period, to determine how well the County met its annual and five-year goals in each of its Priority Need categories.
-In PY 2020-2021, the County successfully met 90% or more of its annual goals in eight of the ten quantified Priority Need categories.
-Accomplishment ratios were adjusted for projects that were either cancelled in PY 2020-2021 or extended into PY 2021-2022 and beyond due to the COVID-19 pandemic and its impact on the community.
+This data is aggregated at the end of the program year, and cumulated over the five-year planning period, to determine how well the County met its annual and five-year goals in each of its Priority Need categories.
+In PY 2021-2022, the County successfully met 80% or more of its annual goals in four of the ten Priority Need categories.
+Accomplishment ratios were adjusted for projects that were either cancelled in PY 2021-2022 or extended into PY 2022-2023 and beyond, due to project delays or from impacts of the COVID-19 pandemic.
 Many construction activities and long-term programs have multi-year contracts or are extended in order to reach completion.
 This creates a number of projects that continue over multiple CAPERs.

-2020-2021 PRIORITY NEED ACCOMPLISHMENTS
+2021-2022 PRIORITY NEED ACCOMPLISHMENTS